Oppression: Gender oppression

-Young argues that women in particular suffer from gender-based exploitation, powerlessness, cultural imperialism, and violence (p.
-64).
+Young argues that women in particular suffer from gender-based exploitation, powerlessness, cultural imperialism, and violence.
 To illustrate, gender exploitation relates to how the common labor division between men and women can be exploitative.
-She argues that, “[g]ender exploitation has two aspects, transfer of the fruits of material labor to men and transfer of nurturing and sexual energies to men.” (p.
-50).
-Namely, in a heterosexual relationship, women often take care of unpaid households chores and child care labor, which benefits both the man as the women.
+She argues that "gender exploitation has two aspects, transfer of the fruits of material labor to men and transfer of nurturing and sexual energies to men".
+Specifically, in a heterosexual relationship, women often take care of unpaid households chores and child care labor, which benefits both the man as the woman.
 In this sense, women are performing labor from which the man benefits and thus at least part of the value of this labor is transferred to the man.
-Interestingly, this exploitation need not be done consciously or even intentionally.
-As Young argues, oppression can occur without an active ‘oppressor’.
+This exploitation need not be done consciously or even intentionally.
+As Young argues, oppression can occur without an active "oppressor".
+This definition of oppression attempts to address the concern that feminist theories unjustly blame men for the oppression of women.
+Men can sympathize with feminism, but still be complicit in the oppression of women.

-This nuanced definition of oppression might address some concerns, where feminist theories are seen to unjustly blame (all) men for the oppression of women.
-Namely, some argue that one can identify groups of men who do not oppose and even sympathize with feminist theories - but who are blamed by feminist theories of the oppression of women.
-If one agrees that gender oppression at least partly occurs due to social, cultural and institutional factors, which are in essence not actively caused by certain individuals but by a complex relationship of social groups and institutional rules - it would arguably be unjust to subsequently blame all men for the systematic and cultural oppression of women.
-Arguably, one can say that men are also subject to gender norms and stereotypes - the difference being that men overall seem to benefit from these norms.
-It is important to note as well that, despite not all men actively oppressing women - it is good to recognize how, in many parts of the world, women still objectively have less rights than men and are subsequently subordinated to the will of men.
+In her article on oppression, Marilyn Frye suggests a myopic approach is necessary to understand how in society at large, women are sequestered to a second class role.
+Though individual barriers, such as small actions resulting of social roles and expectations, may not provide too much of a barrier for any one woman, the interweaving of many of said actions through each day and each year eventually builds a net which very well might hold a woman in place, and keep her in the role she is ordered to maintain.
+One simple example is the custom of men holding the door for a woman, which may be well-intentioned, but implies that women are uncapable of doing simple tasks themselves.